Nodulaire/SCA-DPA/README.md

         end;
 ```

-- Then we loop over each key candidate and make the average of each subgroup :
+- Then we loop over each key candidate and make the average out of each subgroup :
 ```Matlab
    for K = keyCandidateStart:keyCandidateStop
         % --> calculate hypothesis here <--